I need human help to enter verification code (office hours only)

 Childcare

 Childcare is available for children in preschool through 6th grade.
 Children are also welcome to attend all of our services under their families’ supervision.
-Children in 6th grade and below must be in childcare or supervised by a responsible adult at all times, and may not roam the synagogue campus unattended.
+Children in 6th grade and younger must be in childcare or supervised by a responsible adult at all times, and may not roam the synagogue campus unattended.
 Childcare is provided by our Camp Kee Tov staff and incorporates activities that reflect the themes of the High Holy Days.

 Please note the following important safety policies: